Chapter

 What does John 5:35 mean?

 Jesus is currently providing evidence to support His radical claims (John 5:18).
 Rather than telling people, "just believe," or pointing out that truth does not require any human being's approval (John 8:14), Jesus graciously fulfills the requirements of Jewish law by supplying three "witnesses" on His behalf (Numbers 35:30; Deuteronomy 17:6).
-This is done out of love, in order to see souls saved (John 5:34).
+This is done out of love, to see souls saved (John 5:34).

-The Gospel of John refers to John the Baptist—a different figure from the author of this Gospel—as a witness to "the" light (John 1:7).
+The gospel of John refers to John the Baptist—a different figure from the author of this Gospel—as a witness to "the" light (John 1:7).
 "The true light, which gives light to everyone …" is Jesus Christ (John 1:9).
 Here, Jesus refers to John the Baptist as "a" light, somewhat like a lantern which only reflects.
 John's entire purpose was to point people towards Jesus (John 1:8–9).

 In the following verses, Jesus will explain two more "witnesses"—forms of evidence—which prove His message to be true.